 10. Detoxify the liver - the place where several hormonal excesses are broken down and recycled, including insulin, estrogen and testosterone - (toxic levels of the hormones estrogen and testosterone, if allowed to circulate in the blood, increases the risk of hormonally related imbalances if they are not transformed by the liver).

 11. Concentrate on the repair of adrenal exhaustion.
 Using whole earthen resources (clays, adaptogenic herbs, seaweeds, alfalfa, nettle leaf & seed, etc.), build strength and normal functioning power in the adrenal glands (producer of 50+ hormones).
 The adrenal hormones play a role in regulating the thyroid and other hormone producing glands.
 The adrenal glands produce their own version of estrogen, testosterone, cortisol, and cortisone, and regulate major biological functions affecting energy, sleep, sugar levels, heart function, lung function, blood pressure, bone density, allergic response, etc.).

-12. Learn the causes of candida overgrowth and how to manage it.
-Candida interferes with normal hormone production and integration.
-(Tests for candida are rarely accurate.
-If you have ever had one single dose of antibiotics (even as a child), drank tap water, ate the Standard American Diet, ate a raw or vegetarian diet for a length of time consuming fruits, sweeteners, oils and nuts together, had silver/amalgam tooth fillings (even if they are now out), received immunization shots, taken pharmaceutical drugs laced with mercury, been exposed to pesticides, herbicides or other toxic chemicals, etc., then candida overgrowth can become a problem with a single binge on sweets or poor food combining practices.
+14. Medical tests for candida and other pathogens are rarely accurate.
+If you have ever had one single dose of antibiotics (even as a child), consumed tap water, ate the Standard American Diet, ate a raw or vegetarian diet for a length of time consuming the typical combination of fruits, sweeteners, oils and nuts together, had silver/amalgam tooth fillings (even if they are now out), received immunization shots, taken pharmaceutical drugs laced with mercury, have been exposed to pesticides, herbicides or other toxic chemicals, etc., then you are likely to have a tendency to pathogen overgrowth, which can then become a more serious problem with a single binge on sweets, chips, or poor food combining practice.

 Many blessings of health and success.